Skip to main content

 Neuroendocrine Axes and Dietary Modulation

-The central nervous system and the endocrine system are in constant, bidirectional communication, forming what are known as neuroendocrine axes.
+The central and the endocrine system are in constant, bidirectional communication, forming what are known as neuroendocrine axes.
 Two prominent examples are the Hypothalamic-Pituitary-Adrenal (HPA) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Dietary patterns significantly influence the regulation of these axes, which in turn exert powerful control over neurotransmitter synthesis and receptor sensitivity.

 Chronic dietary stress, such as that induced by a highly inflammatory diet or erratic eating patterns, can dysregulate the HPA axis, leading to sustained cortisol elevation.
 This sustained elevation can downregulate serotonin receptors and alter metabolism in the prefrontal cortex, contributing to anhedonia and impaired executive function.